Photos by Greg Venuto, Stadium Journey

 Capacity: 3,500

 Yale University boasts the oldest collegiate hockey program in the United States.
-Yale played its first game in 1896 a 2-2 tie versus Johns Hopkins.
-The Bulldogs are members of the ECAC and have qualified for eight NCAA Tournaments, a pair of Frozen Fours including the national championship in 2013.
+Yale played its first game in 1896, a 2-2 tie versus Johns Hopkins.
+The Bulldogs are members of the 12-team ECAC (Eastern Collegiate Hockey Conference) and have qualified for eight NCAA Tournaments, a pair of Frozen Fours, and the national championship in 2013.

 Viewing a game at Ingalls is a great experience, eating there is not so much.
-There is one concession stand at the back of the arena and there is one underneath the main entrance which offers identical fare.
-To access that one fan needs to go downstairs for food and bathrooms.
+There is one concession stand at the back of the arena, and there is one underneath the main entrance, which offers identical fare.
+To access the lower concession stand, team store, and additional bathrooms, fans need to hit the stairs.
 The other concession stand has bathrooms on the main level.

-The limited menu includes hot dogs, nachos, popcorn for $4, peanuts and cotton candy for $3, and chips ($2). soft drinks (coca-cola products), water, hot chocolate, and coffee are $3.
+The limited menu includes hot dogs ($4.50), nachos and popcorn for $4, peanuts, and cotton candy and chips.
+The drinks include Coca-Cola products, water, hot chocolate, and coffee.

-The arena has a number of display cases to showcase great moments in Yale men’s and women’s hockey.
-Banners hang from the rafters to commemorate conference champions, NCAA tournament appearances and National Champions.
 There are also 12 large flags, six each on each side, containing the logos of all 12 ECAC member schools.
-On the lower level, there is a timeline of Yale hockey containing pictures and memorabilia that was erected in 2009 following a renovation of the building.
+On the lower level, there is a timeline of Yale hockey containing pictures and memorabilia that was erected following a renovation of the building.

 Neighborhood 4

 Ingalls Rink is situated on the northern edge of a charming campus with beautiful architecture.
 It is an open campus and easily walkable.
-Less than a mile away are a host of restaurants including Bar for classic pizza (not coal or wood-fired), Louis Lunch (opened 1895) which claims it invented the hamburger sandwich, and Rubamba a small unassuming restaurant on 25 High Street with excellent tacos and latin american fare.
+Less than a mile away are a host of restaurants, including Bar for classic pizza (not coal or wood-fired), Louis Lunch (opened 1895), which claims it invented the hamburger sandwich, and Rubamba, a small, unassuming restaurant on 25 High Street.

-New Haven, referred to as the pizza capital of the United States by Barstool Sports, boasts a small but hearty Italian section that includes legendary pizza places Frank Pepe’s, and Sally’s Apizza (both coal-fired).
-There is also Modern Apizza (brick oven) while not on Wooster Street less than 1 mile from Yale.
-Fans can’t go wrong with a pie from any of these three establishments but be prepared to wait for a table, especially on weekends.
+New Haven, referred to as the pizza capital of the United States by Barstool Sports, boasts a small but hearty Italian section that includes legendary pizza places Frank Pepe’s and Sally’s Apizza (both coal-fired) on Wooster Street.

-The only concern for fans is not to wander too far off campus as New Haven has some less desirable areas that are not as safe, especially at night.
+The only concern for fans is not to wander too far off campus, as New Haven has some less desirable areas that are not as safe, especially at night.
+The bars on Temple and Crown Streets are hopping on weekend nights and are a great place for post-gaming.

-A number of locals attend games and some enjoy standing and watching from above.
-The bowl has an interesting configuration with walkways on each side of the ice that goes up and then back down that afford great views of the ice.
+Several locals attend games, and many enjoy standing and watching from above, which might be the best view at Ingalls.
+The bowl has an interesting configuration with walkways on each side of the ice that go up and then back down and afford great views of the ice.

-There is the four-level Prospect-Sachem parking garage next to the rink which is $10.
-There is another garage on 55 Lock Street ($6 for 3 hours, $3 additional for each hour over 3) and a free parking lot, Lot 16, at Whitney Avenue and Humphrey Street.
-There is also street parking and some meters end at 7 pm.
+There is the four-level Prospect-Sachem parking garage next to the rink, and there is another garage on 55 Lock Street There is also street parking, and meters are in effect until 9 pm.

-The seating area is wooden seats and backs and the sightlines do vary based on the irregular configuration of the seating area.
+The seating area consists of wooden benches with backs, and the sightlines vary based on the irregular configuration of the seating area.
+Most of the views are great.
+There are no chairbacks in the facility.

 Return on Investment 5